theol0403/anachron-zmk-config/README.md

 The left thumb and hand produce modifiers, while the right thumb and hand yield navigation.
 Layers are sticky and deactivate after a timeout.
 Double-tapping num enables [numword](https://github.com/urob/zmk-config#numword), and triple-tapping toggles the num layer.
+A numword combo on the right hand is available for one-handed number entry.

 The left thumb's shift is sticky, and [capsword](https://github.com/urob/zmk-config#capsword) activates via